 What do you do when you're not leading tours?

 It maybe sounds surprising, but I travel a lot.
-I have rest from travel when I travel.
+I get rest from travel when I travel.
 I also love cooking and reading.

 Tell us something about yourself that no one would ever guess.